arangodb/docs-hugo/site/content/3.11/data-science/adapters/arangodb-dgl-adapter.md

 # 1.2: with a Metagraph #
 #########################

-# Specifying a Metagraph provides customized adapter behaviour
+# Specifying a Metagraph provides customized adapter behavior
 metagraph = {
     "nodeTypes": {
         "user": {